mitodl/handbook/delivering/development-process.md

 parent: How We Deliver
 ---
 # Development Process
-An approximate workflow guide to hacking on software at the MIT Office of Digital Learning.
+An approximate workflow guide to hacking on software at MIT Open Learning.

 # Purpose
 Every team of developers has its own particular approach to writing, reviewing, and deploying code.
-This guide aims to capture MIT ODL's way of doing things.
+This guide aims to capture MIT OL's way of doing things.
 It will be (hopefully) useful as a step-by-step guide for new developers.

 # Tools